acalio/BDAnalytics/03-Spark-advanced-examples/rating-movielens-example/readme.md

 Instead of displaying the id of a movie, let's derive the actual name of each movie.

-There is another dataset, `item.data` which contains the actual name for every movie id.
+There is another dataset, `u.item` which contains the actual name for every movie id.

 We have two options: